wtbu-radio/WTBU-Site/_posts/2017-10-08-review-the-national-daughter-wang-theatre-1005.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Shari Hirsch
-  first_name: Olivia
+  first_name: Shari
-  last_name: Gehrke
+  last_name: Hirsch
 ---
 Displayed on three rows of LED screens above the stage were the words: “Please Standby.”
 Switching to a video, the screens showed the group making their way to the stage with red Solo cups in hand.
 After one last chug, The National was ready to perform.